Valentin Moldavsky: Professional Fighters League

+2024

 Moldavsky debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and won his bout against Ante Delija via technical knockout with knees and punches.

 Moldavsky faced Linton Vassell in a rematch on June 13, 2024 at PFL 4.
 He lost the fight via split decision.

 Moldavsky was scheduled to face Oleg Popov in the semifinals of the 2024 Heavyweight tournament at PFL 7 on August 2, 2024, however he pulled out for unknown reasons.

+2025

-On March 5, 2025, the promotion officially revealed that Moldavsky will join the 2025 PFL Heavyweight Tournament.
+On March 5, 2025, the promotion officially revealed that Moldavsky joined the 2025 PFL Heavyweight Tournament.

 In the quarterfinal, Moldavsky faced Sergey Bilostenniy on May 1, 2025, at PFL 4.
 He won the fight by unanimous decision.

 In the semifinals, Moldavksy faced Alexander Romanov at PFL 7 on June 27, 2025.
 The bout ended in a no contest after Moldavsky accidentally hit Romanov with a groin strike and he was unable to continue.

+In his fight outside PFL, Moldavsky faced Ivan Shtyrkov on December 12, 2025, at "RCC 24".
+He won the fight via split decision.

+2026

+Moldavsky was scheduled to face Bruno Cappelozza on July 25, 2026, at PFL Washington DC.
+However, Cappelozza not compete at this event due to visa issues and the bout was moved to PFL Charlotte on August 7, 2026.
+Moldavsky lost the bout via unanimous decision.